tedwards2412/PSRdist/README.md

 # PSRDist
-Calculates probability density functions for the distances to Millisecond Pulsars.
+Calculates a variety of properties relating to the distances to Pulsars.
 Code consists of a wrapper for the ymw16 electron density model (Yao, Manchester and Wang, 2017, Astrophys.
 J., 835, 29; arXiv:1610.09448).
 It has been adopted to scan over the parameters of the electron density model.
 The documentaiton can be found [here](https://tedwards2412.github.io/PSRdist/).
 If you use this package for research purposes please include a reference to the original ymw16 paper as well as Bartels, Edwards & Weniger (in prep).